cdl-geneseo/geneseo-dictionary/S/Side-Boob.md

 # Side Boob

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Side Boob

 Created by  Unknown User (lav4), last modified on Dec 01, 2008

 Noun: What is seen when a topless woman (or very fat man) turn far enough to the side to see the breast, but not the nipple.
 Many movies, in order to keep a PG-13 rating, show only side boob.
 Braless women who wear sleeveless t-shirts are notorious for side boob.